dkvz/capricartes/README.md

 - [x] Add a capric favicon and all the social tags + meta description.
 - [ ] Allow selecting different text styles for the title.
 - [ ] Line feeds do not work in slides, I'd need to use <pre> or transform the line feeds into br elements somehow, which will require adding the HTML content, which is dangerous.
 That's a lot of whiches.
-- [ ] What happens if you add the query parameter "s" twice with twice the slides and the URL parsing?
+- [x] What happens if you add the query parameter "s" twice with twice the slides and the URL parsing?
 - [x] Preview has to change the URL for the back button to work, I have notes about this in my Notebook and a test file somewhere.
 - [ ] Instead of using data-ray as an attribute to select the rays of my rainbow I could group them inside a <g> element and use a query selector to get them from there.
 It should work.
-- [ ] I explicitly mention some fields are optional, but actually everything is optional except maybe for the background.
-I should clarify that one way or another.
 - [ ] I could do error catching with calls to atob in cardFromUrl, as these can throw errors for invalid character, which right now results in a never-ending loading screen.
 - [x] Music select and preview are really not on the same level on Chrome.
 - [ ] Put the 'close' SVG in an external file, and add a viewbox to it for easy resize.